-All nominations shall be made by filing a "Nominating Petition Form.
-Petitions will be available to any member in good standing at the Office of the Elections Committee at 1700 Broadway between Monday, March 21, 2011 and Thursday March 31, 2011, between the hours of 9:00 AM and 6:00 PM; the Elections Committee Office will be closed on Saturday and Sunday, March 26 and 27, 2011.
+All nominations shall be made by filing a Nominating Petition Form ("Petition").
+Petitions will be available to any member in good standing at the Office of the Elections Committee at 195 Montague Street, 3rd Floor, Brooklyn, NY, 11201 between Monday, June 19, 2017, and Thursday, June 29, 2017, between the hours of 9:00 AM and 6:00 PM; the Elections Committee Office will be closed on Saturday and Sunday, June 24 & 25, 2017.

-Petitions will be issued only to candidates who complete and submit an "Authorization to Pick Up a Petition" form.
-The forms will be available at the Elections Committee Office or the Local 100 web site and may be hand delivered, mailed, e-mailed or faxed in to the Elections Committee.
-Any candidate from a slate may pick up a petition or may authorize a member in good standing to pick up a Petition for the entire slate.
+Petitions will be issued only to candidates or their representatives who complete and submit an "Authorization to Pick Up a Petition" form.
+The forms will be available at the Elections Committee Office or on the Local 100 web site and may be hand delivered, mailed, emailed or faxed in to the Elections Committee.
+There shall be no limitation on the number of Petitions that an authorized person may pick up, but the number must be reasonable.
 All Petitions shall be numbered by the Elections Committee and each member obtaining Petitions shall be required to sign for them and shall be held responsible for their proper use.
+Each member signing must be a member in good standing for the signature to count, and only members in good standing may solicit signatures.

 The member who obtains the signatures on a Petition must complete and sign the statement at the bottom of each Petition, asserting that he or she collected the signatures from persons representing themselves to be members in good standing of Local 100.
 If such a statement is not signed, the Petition will be invalid.
-Each member signing must be a member in good standing, and only members in good standing may solicit signatures.

-The Petition must be signed in ink; the member must print his/her name and must either include his/her pass number or if the employee does not have a pass number he/she must include the last four (4) numbers of his/her social security number.
-Any signature of a member not in good standing and/or pass number and/or social security number deemed illegible will not be counted.
+The Petition must be signed in ink; the member must print his/her name and must include his/her pass number.
+Any signature of a member not in good standing and/or pass number deemed illegible will not be counted.

-PETITION REQUIREMENTS
+PETITION SIGNATURE REQUIREMENTS